Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint16-mid/index.md

 What we did last week
 ------------------------

-- Send the guidance to SME
+- Share guidance with SME in preparation for testing in working software
 - Design exploration - upload your own lookup table
-- Prepare update data table prototype
+- Update data table prototype with real data
-- Test the guidance for publishers
+- Test data preparation guidance with publishers
-- [BUG] Publish a dataset flow gets stuck in a loop.
 - Run the consumer taxonomy study
 - Follow up on feedback so far from taxonomy study
 - Consume the domain model on the front end